Try a Free Live AI Golf Lesson TRY FREE

 -Ravi H. | Sept 16, 2012 | 25 HDCP

-Don’t get me wrong – maintaining posture in the downswing is still a constant work in progress for me at this point because scientific research has shown us that we have to constantly reinforce the proper movement at slow speeds to get the brain to understand.
+Don't get me wrong — maintaining posture through the downswing is still a constant work in progress, even for experienced players.
+Scientific research has shown that we have to constantly reinforce the proper movement at slow speeds for the brain to internalize the new pattern.
+You cannot shortcut motor learning by swinging full speed from the start.

 Why Should You Watch This Video?